 Every digital component (even in its simplest form) has several external references such as encoding protocols, character mappings, formatting rules, dynamic content or image compression and transformation algorithms.
-This fact is the main safeguard for the correct verification of a digital signature even if the syntactic component representing the signed digital (binary) component has many different and sometimes contradicting results.
+This fact is the main reason that may lead to the correct verification of a digital signature even if the syntactic component representing the signed digital (binary) component may have many different and sometimes contradicting results.
 Some indicative examples follow: